quanqinle/WebAndAppUITesting/README.md

 # Advertising
 I have a video courses series on how to use Selenium for Automation testing. if you're interested, click here [网易云课堂](http://study.163.com/course/introduction/1004926010.htm).

-> Remind: the course is in Mandarin only.
+> Reminder: the course is in Mandarin only.

 # Others